 Add a top layer of frosting to the cake, then sprinkle with finely shredded coconut to create a “feather” texture.
 Use blueberries cut in half for the eyes, and cut a soft-boiled carrot into small shapes for the chick’s beak, feet, and head “comb.”

 Farm Animal CenterpiecesMason jars, felt and craft paint are all you need to create these sweet jars.
 Use them as table centerpieces or clever holders for utensils, napkins, and straws.

-Paint mason jars with two coats of colored craft paint, using pink for a pig, yellow for a chick, and black and white for a cow.
-Paint the mason jar lids separately, in a contrast color.
+Paint mason jars with two coats of coloured craft paint, using pink for a pig, yellow for a chick, and black and white for a cow.
+Paint the mason jar lids separately, in a contrast colour.
 Cut felt into simple shapes for the face and ears, then hot glue them to the jars.
 Use a paint brush or pencil eraser and craft paint to add the eyes and nose.

 Farmhouse CarafesTie bandana squares around the necks of simple carafes for a charming way to serve “farm fresh” juices and milk!

 Little Piggy BiscuitsRefrigerated biscuit dough is the trick to these cute and easy biscuits.
 Serve them as a side-dish or use them to make piggy-shaped sandwiches!
 Here’s what you’ll need:

 -refrigerated biscuit dough (one tube of 8 biscuits will yield 6 piggy biscuits)

 1. Open a biscuit dough container and separate the biscuits.
 You’ll need one “extra” biscuit to create the face elements for every three piggy biscuits.